-The adrenal (or suprarenal) glands are paired retroperitoneal (lying posterior to the peritoneum) endocrine glands situated over the medial aspects of the upper poles of each kidney.
+The adrenal (or suprarenal) glands are paired endocrine glands situated over the medial aspect of the upper poles of each kidney.

 They secrete steroid and catecholamine hormones directly into the blood.

-The adrenal glands lie in the posterior abdomen, situated between the superomedial kidney and the diaphragm.
-They cover part of the anterior surface of each kidney.
+The adrenal glands are located in the posterior abdomen, between the superomedial kidney and the diaphragm.
+They are retroperitoneal, with parietal peritoneum covering their anterior surface only.

 The right gland is pyramidal in shape, contrasting with the semi-lunar shape of the left gland.

 Perinephric (or renal) fascia encloses the adrenal glands and the kidneys.
 This fascia attaches the glands to the crura of the diaphragm.
 They are separated from the kidneys by the perirenal fat.

 The adrenal glands sit in close proximity to many other structures in the abdomen: